xeolabs/actorjs/README.md

 ActorJS
 =======

-ActorJS is a JavaScript framework/boilerplate which structures our code as actors that communicate via asynchronous JSON-RPC and publish-subscribe messaging.
+ActorJS is a JavaScript framework/boilerplate that structures apps as actors that communicate via asynchronous JSON-RPC and publish-subscribe messaging.

-With ActorJS, you define actor types as RequireJS modules, then fire JSON-RPC calls to instantiate them, call their methods, subscribe to their publications, kill them, and so forth.
+With ActorJS, you define actor types as RequireJS modules, then send JSON-RPC calls to instantiate them, call their methods, subscribe to their publications, delete them, and so forth.

-ActorJS is used for the backbone of [xeoEngine](https://github.com/xeolabs/xeoEngine), another xeoLabs project that lets us assemble WebGL-based 3D worlds from actor libraries and drive them over a network.
+ActorJS is used as the backbone of [xeoEngine](https://github.com/xeolabs/xeoEngine), another xeoLabs project that lets us assemble WebGL-based 3D worlds from actor libraries and drive them over a network.

 ## Hello, World!

-First, let's an actor type.
+Check out this super basic example.
 In file [actors/ex1/person.js](actors/ex1/person.js), we'll define a simple actor which will publish whatever we tell it to say:

 ```javascript